luisdavim/synthetic-checker/README.md

 # Synthetic Checker

 The synthetic checker is a tool to run synthetic checks and track their statusses.
+The tool supports the following types of checks:

+- HTTP
+- gRPC
+- DNS
+- Connection
+- Kubernetes

-For now the tool supports HTTP, DNS and Kubernetes checks but more types of checks can be added in the future.
+More types of checks can be added in the future.

 Checks are executed periodically and asynchronously in the background.

 To make development easier, a [Makefile](./Makefile) is provided, run `make` with no arguments to get a list of all available options.